 Choosing an auth method

-Compare PAT, delegated OAuth, and Service Principal authentication for connecting ADO Pilot to your Azure DevOps organization.
+Compare PAT and Service Principal authentication for connecting ADO Pilot to your Azure DevOps organization.

 Last updated

-ADO Pilot supports three ways to authenticate against your Azure DevOps organization.
-In v1, only the personal access token (PAT) path is shipped — delegated OAuth and Service Principal are planned for a later release.
-This page explains the trade-offs so you can plan ahead.
+ADO Pilot supports two ways to authenticate against your Azure DevOps organization.
+PAT is the recommended default for most teams; Service Principal is available on Business plan and above.
+This page explains the trade-offs so you can pick the right one.

-- Personal access token (PAT) — fastest to set up, no extra cost, the only option available in v1.
+- Personal access token (PAT) — fastest to set up, no extra cost, the recommended default.

 - Service Principal — org-scoped identity with no personal token.
-Planned for v2+.
+Available on Business plan and above.

 Decision matrix